Independent animation: Later independent animation

+The Oregon-based stop-motion animation studio Laika is best known for their Oscar-nominated efforts such as Corpse Bride, Coraline, ParaNorman, The Boxtrolls and Kubo and the Two Strings.
+Wes Anderson would return to stop-motion animation with Isle of Dogs (2018).

-Recent independent animations released on YouTube include the adult animated web series Helluva Boss, and pilots for Hazbin Hotel, Murder Drones, Lackadaisy, MechWest and The Amazing Digital Circus.
-At the same time, the all-ages web series, Sherwood, also released all 12 episodes on YouTube Originals, made freely available in April 2020.
+Recent independent animations released on YouTube included the pilot for Lackadaisy and the all-ages web series, Sherwood, which also released all 12 episodes on YouTube Originals and were made freely available in April 2020.

-Alternative comics artist turned animator Dash Shaw's Cryptozoo enjoyed critical success at the Sundance Film Festival to the point of winning the NEXT Innovator Award while it was also nominated for the John Cassavetes Award at the Independent Spirit Awards a year afterwards.
+Alternative comics artist turned animator Dash Shaw's Cryptozoo enjoyed critical success at the 2021 Sundance Film Festival to the point of winning the NEXT Innovator Award while it was also nominated for the John Cassavetes Award at the 37th Independent Spirit Awards a year afterwards.
+Julian Glander's CGI debut feature Boys Go to Jupiter would also be nominated for the same award at the 41st ceremony.

-Oscar-nominated animator Andrew Chesworth formerly worked at Disney (being animator on Wreck It Ralph, Frozen, Get a Horse!, Big Hero 6, Feast, Zootopia and Moana) and Netflix (on the 2019 Annie Award for Best Animated Feature winner Klaus) while working independently on his passion projects including his 2023 Oscar-qualifying The Brave Locomotive, a love letter to the Andrews Sisters and 1940s animation.
+Oscar-nominated animator Andrew Chesworth formerly worked at Disney (being animator on Wreck-It Ralph, Frozen, Get a Horse!, Big Hero 6, Feast, Zootopia and Moana) and Netflix (on the 2019 Annie Award for Best Animated Feature winner Klaus) while working independently on his passion projects including his 2023 Oscar-qualifying The Brave Locomotive, a love letter to the Andrews Sisters and 1940s animation.
 First conceived in 2008, he released online in 2015 the opening sequence that was in progress before shelving it after being hired by Disney in 2011.
+Simultaneously, another Oscar-nominated Disney animation veteran, Aaron Blaise (Beauty and the Beast, Aladdin, The Lion King and Brother Bear), directed and animated his 2025 short film effort, Snow Bear, independently over the span of three years.

-Other notable animated indie efforts of the 2020s include Marcel the Shell with Shoes On, Ninety-Five Senses, Mad God, War Is Over! and My Year of Dicks.
+Other notable animated indie efforts of the 2020s include Marcel the Shell with Shoes On, Ninety-Five Senses, Mad God, War Is Over!,My Year of Dicks and Forevergreen.

 The analog horror webseries Angel Hare, inspired by Christian animated cartoons, was made independently by twin sisters Hannah and Rachel Mangan under their studio East Patch.

 In September 2025, Polygon said that Vivienne Medrano, creator of Hazbin Hotel and Helluva Boss and founder of SpindleHorse, was at "the center of an expanding animation empire," with Medrano telling the publication that the creation of an 11-minute animated pilot for the webcomic Homestuck will be a "test pilot" for many aspects, including "the studio, the process, a new style, [and] a new technology."
 She expressed her hope that the project would be opening the door for Spindlehorse working with additional creators, like artists or those who created webcomics, with "more original projects," to support other voices apart from her own ideas.

+In 2025, the web animated series Battle for Dream Island released some of its episodes in theaters nationally.